 There are three main ways that a user can get access to a Microsoft-published application.

 For applications in the Microsoft 365 or other paid suites, users are granted access through license assignment either directly to their user account, or through a group using our group-based license assignment capability.

 For applications that Microsoft or a third party publishes freely for anyone to use, users may be granted access through user consent.
-The users sign in to the application with their Azure AD Work or School account and allow it to have access to some limited set of data on their account.
+The users sign in to the application with their Microsoft Entra work or school account and allow it to have access to some limited set of data on their account.